PEOPLE OPS PLAYBOOK

 An employee survey program

-To use this playbook, you’ll need to have an employee survey program in place to collect data.
+To run this playbook, you’ll need an employee survey program to collect data.

-If you don’t yet have a process for running surveys, or if you think your existing program could use improvement, check out our playbook “How to Run an Employee Engagement Survey” for helpful tips on how to get started.
+If you don’t yet have a process for running surveys, or if you think your existing program could use improvement, check out our playbook on running an employee engagement survey for helpful tips on how to get started.

 Defined goals for your survey program

 Your survey program should have a set of defined goals.
 Why are you running employee engagement surveys?
-What do you hope to get from your survey program?
+What do you hope to get from them?

-This will help you understand how to act on the surveys and what kind of results you should be working towards.
+This will help you understand how to act on the surveys and what results you should work towards.

 HINTS & TIPS